 Parasomnia: Risk Factors

 It is estimated that about 10% of Americans are affected by this problem.
 It can occur among persons of any age but children are affected the most.
 This is because a child’s brain is still not well developed.
 Consequently, the frequency of this tends to go down with age.

 Whether or not to wake up a parasomniac in action is debatable.
 On one hand, they may perceive the act of being woken up as aggression and respond accordingly.
 On the other hand, a parasomniac in action may get hurt in the episode.
 The best approach is to direct them to safety.
 Violently or aggressively waking up a person who is experiencing this problem should be avoided.
 They should be held by the elbow and be spoken to gently.

 It is important that a person who gets regular attacks of parasomnia be provided with a safe place to sleep.
 All sharp objects should be removed from the bedroom.
 In addition, they should not sleep near a window or up-stairs.
 There are drugs that can be prescribed to reduce the symptoms.

-The cause of parasomnia is not known but is said to run in the family.
-It is important to note that as much as the events in parasomnia may be weird, the person does not necessarily have a psychiatric disease.
-Parasomnia is rarely linked to a psychological disease.
+The cause of parasomnias is not known but is said to run in the family.
+It is important to note that as much as the events in this sleep disorder may be weird, the person does not necessarily have a psychiatric disease.
+It is rarely linked to a psychological disease.